k1151msarandega/Agentic-Semiconductor-Quantum-Device-Tuning/qdot-slam-pomdp/ground-zero-slam-primer.md

 entirely — no step-size tuning, no noise floor, decouples "is `T` well-chosen" from "is my differencing accurate."
 Set `T` as a function of the readout noise `σ` already defined in the noise model (Section 6a) — e.g. `T ≈ α·σ` — rather than a second freestanding constant.

+**Interim stopgap shipped, and status upgraded from "recommended improvement" to "needed before trusting real runs" based on visualization evidence:** an adaptive-step-size finite-difference fix was built and confirmed to correct the original saturation bug — a 4,900-point sweep found the old fixed-step FD understated `‖H‖` by a mean factor of 33× (worst case 60×) at 94.5% of actually-informative (near-transition) points, with the erroneous values clustering exactly at `1/(2·step)`-type artifacts — a step-size signature, not physics.
+The adaptive fix corrects this and preserves the correct transition geometry. **But it does not replace the JAX-autodiff recommendation** — the fix's own documentation is explicit that it still bottoms out in floating-point noise at very small steps, and two subsequent findings confirm this matters in practice, not just in principle: (1) real `IG_FIM` landscapes are near-zero almost everywhere with information concentrated in isolated single-pixel spikes — exactly the regime where residual small-step noise is most likely to distort which candidate looks like the argmax; (2) a real FIM-only trajectory got stuck for 14 consecutive steps repeatedly selecting one candidate (see Section 5b) — a case where Jacobian precision at that one heavily-revisited point directly determined 14 steps' worth of decisions. **Do the JAX-autodiff rewrite before generating any result that depends on `IG_FIM` selecting between close candidates**, not as a later-stage polish item.

 ---